 Coronary heart disease (CHD) is one of the major clinical heart and circulatory disease conditions, with an estimate of more than 244 million of people suffering from ischemic heart disease worldwide (Tsao et al., 2023).
-In CHD patients, mortality risk is associated with exercise capacity as assessed using cardiopulmonary (Ezzatvar et al., 2021) and walking distance tests (Cacciatore et al., 2012) and is also related to self-reported physical activity level (Bouisset et al., 2020).
-As a result, cardiac rehabilitation (CR) programs, which include exercise training and physical activity counselling as core components (Balady et al., 2007), are recommended for CHD patients with appropriate indications (Virani et al., 2023).
+In CHD patients, mortality risk is negatively associated with exercise capacity (i.e., cardiorespitarory fitness) as assessed (directly measured or estimated) using cardiopulmonary (Ezzatvar et al., 2021) and walking distance tests (Cacciatore et al., 2012) and is also negatively related to self-reported physical activity level (Bouisset et al., 2020).
+As a result, cardiac rehabilitation (CR) programs, which include exercise training and physical activity counselling as core components (Balady et al., 2007), are recommended (Virani et al., 2023) for CHD patients with appropriate indications (i.e., recent myocardial infarction, percutaneous coronary intervention, or coronary artery bypass grafting; stable angina or recent heart transplant; recent spontaneous coronary artery dissection event).

 While progress in exercise capacity is beneficial for survival in CHD patients, it has been recently shown that exercise capacity reached at the end of a CR program would be the best predictor for long-term survival in CHD patients compared to baseline and change in exercise capacity during the CR program (Carbone et al., 2022).
-Moreover, beyond the physical activity level observed at a given time point, physical activity trajectory would have a significant influence on mortality in CHD patients (Gonzalez-Jaramillo et al., 2022), being active and remaining active over time being the most favourable trajectory compared to being inactive and remaining inactive.
-These recent results support the interest of investigating the long-term evolution of exercise capacity and physical activity level in CHD patients after a CR program, but also the evolution over time of motivation for physical activity as it could be related to physical activity behaviour in cardiac patients after a CR program (Russell & Bray, 2009).
+Moreover, beyond the physical activity level (i.e., the volume or dose of physical activity performed over a typical day or week) observed at a given time point, physical activity trajectory would have a significant influence on mortality in CHD patients (Gonzalez-Jaramillo et al., 2022), being active and remaining active over time being the most favourable trajectory compared to being inactive and remaining inactive.
+These recent results support the interest of investigating the long-term evolution of exercise capacity and physical activity level in CHD patients after a CR program.
+Such an investigation could also be coupled with the characterization of the individual determinants (e.g., motivations, self-efficacy, exercise history, skills, and other health behaviours) and environmental determinants (e.g., access, cost, and time barriers and social and cultural supports) of physical activity behaviour (Sherwood & Jeffery, 2000).
+This could help to understand the reasons of a possible change in physical activity and hence exercise capacity over time in cardiac patients.
+In particular, analysing motivation for physical activity could be here an appropriate approach supported by the well-established self-determination theory framework stating that the adoption and maintenance of physical activity behaviour is dependent on the form of motivation (autonomous vs. controlled) and regulation (integrated, identified, introjected, external) related to physical activity, with a particular positive influence of autonomous (identified and intrinsic) regulations (Teixeira et al., 2012).
+This statement is based on both cross-sectional and longitudinal (observational and experimental) studies (Teixeira et al., 2012), including studies conducted in cardiac patients after a CR program (Russell & Bray, 2009).